gwen-interpreter/gwen/README.md

 ---------------------------

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - Our first engine is the gwen-web engine that we built on top of Selenium.
-You can download and use it for web automation without having to develop code to interact with the WebDriver API.
+You can download and use it to rapidly drive web automation with Gherkin feature specs.

 Links
 -----